Skip to content

 Next steps:

-1. Edit .ai-rulez/config.yaml to customize presets and profiles
+1. Edit .ai-rulez/config.toml to customize presets and profiles

 2. Add your rules, context, and skills to the appropriate directories